Towards an Explainable Comparison and Alignment of Feature Embeddings: Introduction

 In this work, we propose a spectral approach called \emph{Spectral Pairwise Embedding Comparison (SPEC)} for the fine-grained comparison of two embeddings.
-The SPEC framework detects differences in sample clusters assigned by two embeddings, identifying major data groups that are clustered differently by one embedding compared to the other one.
-To achieve this, we adopt standard spectral clustering, which leverages the eigendecomposition of the kernel similarity matrix, and propose analyzing the principal eigenvectors of the difference of embeddings' kernel matrices to interpret the differences in cluster assignments.
-Our analysis suggests that the SPEC framework can effectively detect cluster differences between two embeddings.
+The SPEC framework detects differences in sample clusters assigned by two embeddings, identifying major data groups that are clustered differently by one embedding compared to the other.
+To achieve this, we extend the well-established kernel principal component analysis (Kernel-PCA) approach \cite{scholkopf_nonlinear_1998}, that leverages the eigendecomposition of the kernel similarity matrix, and propose analyzing the principal eigenvectors of the difference of embeddings' kernel matrices to interpret the differences in cluster assignments.
+Our analysis suggests that the SPEC framework could effectively detect cluster differences between two embeddings, particularly when the clusters can be separated using the principal eigendirections of the kernel matrices.

 To address the computational challenges of performing eigendecomposition on large-scale datasets, we develop a scalable implementation of SPEC.
-A direct eigendecomposition of the $n\times n$ difference kernel matrix requires $O(n^3)$ computations for a dataset with $n$ samples, which is computationally expensive for large datasets.
-Assuming a bounded feature dimension $d$ for the applied kernel function, we prove that the eigenspace of the difference kernel matrix can be computed using $O(\max\{d^3, n\})$ operations, resulting in a scalable algorithm under a moderate dimension $d$ value.
-Furthermore, we extend this scalable computation method to shift-invariant kernel functions, e.g. the Gaussian kernel, by employing the framework of random Fourier features (RFF) \cite{rahimi2007random}, where the size of RFF proxy-feature map can be controlled for a more efficient application of SPEC.
+A direct eigendecomposition of the $n\times n$ kernel difference matrix requires $O(n^3)$ computations for a dataset with $n$ samples, which is computationally expensive for large datasets.
+Assuming a bounded feature dimension $d$ for the applied kernel function, we prove that the eigenspace of the kernel difference matrix can be computed using $O\bigl(d^2n+d^3\bigr)$ operations, resulting in a scalable algorithm under a moderate dimension $d$ value.
+Furthermore, we extend this scalable computation method to shift-invariant kernel functions, e.g. the Gaussian (RBF) kernel, by employing the framework of random Fourier features (RFF) \cite{rahimi2007random}, where the size of RFF proxy-feature map can be controlled for a more efficient application of SPEC.